 |International Baccalaureate||36 points overall (18 at higher level)

-A wide range of equivalent international qualifications are considered, so please contact us if you require advice on equivalency.
+An equivalent standard in other qualifications approved by the University is considered, so please contact us if you require advice on equivalency.

 LNAT (Law National Admissions Test) is not required.